Tech-Matrix/.github/profile/README.md

 <br />

 ### :computer: A few other interesting projects <br />
+Some really cool project tutorials from [FreeCodeCamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) that we thought could be worth your while ! <br />
 - [Markdown previewer in Vue.JS](https://youtu.be/i3_I6asZSkY)
 - [Doodle jump and flappy bird](https://youtu.be/8xPsg6yv7TU)
 - [A Flutter production app](https://youtu.be/aiTTClKJbnw)